reeflective/console/README.md

 - [ ] `config load` command
 - [ ] Analyse args and pull out from comps if in line
 - [ ] Add color for strings in input line (this will need a good part of murex parser code)
-- [ ] Add token parsing code from murex (this must be well thought out, like the quotes stuff, because it must also not interfere with other commands in special contexts, the command parsing code, etc...)
+- [ ] Add token parsing code from murex (this must be well thought out, like the quotes stuff, because it must also not interfere with other commands in special menus, the command parsing code, etc...)

 ## File Contents & Packages